 What Is a Return Check Fee on a Credit Card

 A lot can happen between the time you mail the check for your credit card payment and when the credit card issuer takes the check to the bank.
-Unexpected expenses or accounting errors can drain your bank account.
-If your check is returned by your bank, your credit card issuer will charge a returned check fee as a penalty.
+Unexpected expenses or accounting errors can drain your bank account and leave you without enough money to cover your credit card payment.
+If your check is returned by your bank, the payment won't be applied to your account and your credit card issuer will charge a returned check fee as a penalty.

 How Much is the Return Check Fee?